JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 (annual_premium = 6.802, face = -0.0275, credit_rate = 10972.52)
 ```

 When executing the code above, Julia isn't just adding a small amount and calculating the finite difference.
 Differentiation can be applied to entire programs through extensive use of basic derivatives and the chain rule.
 This concept, **automatic differentiation**, has a lot potential uses in optimization, machine learning, sensitivity testing, and risk analysis.
+You can read more about Julia's autodiff ecosystem here: https://juliadiff.org/

 ### Utilities

-There are also a lot of nice quality-of-life packages, like `Revise.jl` which lets you edit code on the fly without needing to re-run entire scripts.
+There are also a lot of nice quality-of-life packages, like [`Revise.jl`](https://timholy.github.io/Revise.jl/stable/) which lets you edit code on the fly without needing to re-run entire scripts.

-`BenchmarkTools.jl` makes it incredibly easy to benchmark your code - simply add `@benchmark` in front of what you want to test, and you will be presented with detailed statistics.
+[`BenchmarkTools.jl`](https://github.com/JuliaCI/BenchmarkTools.jl) makes it incredibly easy to benchmark your code - simply add `@benchmark` in front of what you want to test, and you will be presented with detailed statistics.
 For example:

 ```julia
 julia> @benchmark present_value(0.05,[10,10,10])